Integration of Backscatter Communication with Multi-cell NOMA: A Spectral Efficiency Optimization under Imperfect SIC: Spectral Efficiency Optimization

 \section{Spectral Efficiency Optimization}

-We can observe that problem (\ref{5}) is coupled on variable $\boldsymbol{\varphi_j}, P_j,\beta_{i,j}$.
-It makes this optimization problem non-convex and very hard to obtain the optimal solution.
-Thus, (5) is divided into two subproblems to get a sub-optimal yet efficient solution.
-For a give RC of $D_i$ in $C_j$, the subproblem of power allocation to maximize the system spectral efficiency can be formulated as
+We can observe that problem (\ref{5}) is coupled on variable $\boldsymbol{\varphi_j}, P_j,\beta_{j}$.
+It makes this optimization problem non-convex and very hard to obtain the global optimal solution.
+Thus, (5) is divided into two subproblems and then we exploit the dual theory to get a sub-optimal yet efficient solution.
+For a given RC of $D_j$ in $C_j$, the subproblem of power allocation to maximize the system SE can be stated as

 where $\gamma_{n,j}$ can also be written as